Philadelphia Radio Archives

 In early 1960, a new FM broadcast license was granted to The Bulletin Company, publisher of the Philadelphia Evening Bulletin newspaper.
 Previously, the Bulletin had owned WPEN AM/FM and WCAU AM/FM/TV.
-At 6AM on December 10, 1961, WPBS went on the air from studios and transmitter located at 440 Domino Lane.
+At 6AM on December 10, 1961, WPBS (PBS stood for Philadelphia Bulliten Station) went on the air from studios and transmitter located at 440 Domino Lane.
 It was the first and only 24 hour stereo station in Philadelphia.
-The first show broadcast was “Sunrise” which was a 4 hour wake up show consisting of news, weather, sports, pops show tunes and choral music.
+The first show broadcast was “Sunrise” which was a four hour wake up show consisting of news, weather, sports, pops show tunes and choral music.
 From 12AM to 6AM the station played classical music.
 WPBS cross-promoted the newspaper and was known as “The radio voice of the Philadelphia Bulletin.”
 Some of the personalities on the station at this time included Jack Pyle, (who hosted “Miller to Midnight” on Saturdays) John Trent, Hal Moore, Dave Wolford, Steve Craig, Bern Penrose, Jane Cohen, Blake Ritter, and Joe Newman.

 LIN Broadcasting Corporation